 In conclusion, the best way to approach this problem on behalf of your app clients is to tread a careful line between mobile app user acquisition and retention.
 Yes, you need to bring users into the app in order to test if the bucket has holes, and this involves marketing be it paid or organic.
 But the trick here is not to over invest in marketing that is ultimately the equivalent of pouring water in a bucket full of holes.
 You need to pour in just enough water, without over investing; in order to get the right data to inform how you fix the UX issues associated with your client’s app.

 If you’re a mobile app agency looking to bolster the retention performance of your client’s mobile app (or apps), Kumulos can help.
-Our Mobile App Agency Platform comes with integrated app Analytics to let you measure engagement and Push Notifications to manage engagement programs.
+Our Mobile App Agency Platform comes with integrated app Analytics to let you measure engagement and Push Notifications & In-App Messaging to manage engagement programs.
 This lets you offer your clients App Engagement Services that helps drive the right outcome for your clients and get apps on retainer, so you build reliable recurring revenue streams for your business.

 MAU vs. DAU AND MORE